raspberrypilearning/lost-in-space/en/step_5.md

 --- /task ---

-If you click on your new monkey sprite and then click **Costumes**, you can edit how the monkey looks.
+Click on your new monkey sprite and then click on **Costumes** so that you can edit how the monkey looks.

 --- task ---
-Click the **ellipse** tool and draw a white space helmet around the monkey's head.
+Click on the **ellipse** tool and then use it to draw a white space helmet around the monkey's head.

 ![Monkey space helmet](images/space-monkey-edit.png)